hftay/tic-tac-toe/readme.md

        * switch player turn
        * return to step 2

-## Data-structure selection
-Considerations
-1. array of array (of objects) -- allows tracking of whether a tile has been picked using array object
-* e.g.		Board: [ [{}], [{}], [{}] ]
-* where the objects are {token: "playertoken", picked: "true/false"}
-2. array of array (of strings) -- allows easy comparison of array contents
-* e.g. 		Board: [ [""], [""], [""] ]

-Chose option 2. as a simpler data structure makes it easier to compare game board against winnning boards

 ## Things yet to do

 - Fix bug:
   - Display is buggy when viewed using phone browser
   - Resizing browser Height causes board tiles to go wonky (due to vh being used?), refreshing page sometimes fixes the problem, but not always... investigate use of media query?

 - improve ux
   - CSS use different colours for different token...
   - CSS: Styling for display-winner div to make it more prominent...
   - Add classlist to winner's score counter display to blink when a game is won

 - Research LocalStorage or SessionStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity

 – Add functionality for playing against PC
 - Use timers to display "waiting..." messages while users are waiting to be matched

 + DONE – added feature to allow resizing of board size: min 2x2 grids, max 9x9 grids